dls-cipher/notifier/README.md

-# BitShares notifications service
+# BitShares Email Notifier

-## Using the service
+## About the service and current development

 This service monitors your BitShares accoount and notifies you by Email or Telegram regarding the following activity types:
 - Transfer
 - Fill order

-To do's
+To do's:
 - Deposit
 - Withdrawal
 - Decrease of collateral ratio below 2.0

 ## For Email-notifications
-Send 50 BTS from your BitShares account to account name "BITSHARES-NOTIFIER" with your email in the transaction memo.
+https://github.com/TrustyFund/notifier - this is fork under development

 ## For Telegram-notifications
-Open Telegram app, launch bot @trustyfundbot and follow instructions.
+Please visit https://github.com/TrustyFund/notifier - this is fork under development

 ## Running the service on your own node